yegor256/blog/_posts/2017/mar/2017-03-07-traits-and-mixins.md

 However, unlike mixins, decorators leave objects small and cohesive, layering extra functionality on top of them.
-Mixins do the opposite&mdash;they make objects more complex and, thanks to that, less readable and maintainable.
+Mixins do the opposite---they make objects more complex and, thanks to that, less readable and maintainable.

 I honestly believe they are just poison.
 Whoever invented them